flancia-coop/doc.anagora.org/social-coop-tech-group.md

         - F: how to solve systemic issue, "someone" should pay it? suggestion: Finance Working Group, Caitlin seems OK with that.
 Raised it but not spoken enough to fully decide.
 Should be able to resolve before next payment.
         - D: Can change card.
 First one with Paypal, second with card, put card on file.
 Required a second factor for setup, but authentication error paying it second time.
 So - autopay might not work.
 Is there a non-individual card we can use?
 Otherwise fine to continue.
         - F: Makes sense to have a card for the co-op but not yet.
 Finance working group on it.
+        - D: SEPA and Bank Transfer are other options besides CC and PayPal
+            - A bank account could be easier for the coop as we have funds *somewhere* in OC?
+            - Calix: experience from other projects is that, as long as we're with Open Collective, it's entirely up to our fiscal host.
+OC used to offer virtual cards but in a previous experience it just didn't work -- it wasn't for this kind of payment of services.
+So it wouldn't really help with the bureaucracy, and they don't offer it anymore.
+We probably don't have a bank account as a coop currently.
+        -
     - wiki merge request? https://git.coop/social.coop/tech/ansible/-/merge_requests/40
     - alpha.social.coop next steps
     - Mastodon upgrade?